EENI Global Business School

 The focus of the Indian-Ocean Rim Association is on the economic cooperation and particularly in international trade and foreign direct investment.

-1. The Indian-Ocean Rim Association (IORA) is a lifeline of the international trade and economy;
+1. The Indian-Ocean Rim Association (IORA) is a lifeline of the International Trade and economy

-2. The Indian-Ocean Rim Association is firmly based on the principle of open regionalism, as promoted by the WTO;
+2. The Indian-Ocean Rim Association is firmly based on the principle of open regionalism, as promoted by the WTO

-3. One of the objectives of the Indian-Ocean Rim Association is to create a Preferential Trade Agreement (PTA) in the region;
+3. One of the objectives of the Indian-Ocean Rim Association is to create a Preferential Trade Agreement (PTA) in the region

-4. The economies of the Indian-Ocean Rim Association are home to 2 billion people and represents 40% of the World's population;
+4. The economies of the Indian-Ocean Rim Association are home to 2 billion people and represents 40% of the World's population

-5. The Indian Ocean is the third biggest Ocean and carries 50% of the container ships in the World, 33% of the bulk cargo traffic and 66% of the petroleum shipment in the World.
+5. The Indian Ocean is the third biggest Ocean and carries 50% of the container ships in the World, 33% of the bulk cargo traffic and 66% of the petroleum shipment in the World

 Transport Corridors:

-1. Asia-Africa Corridor;
+1. Asia-Africa Corridor

-2. Bangladesh-Myanmar Corridor;
+2. Bangladesh-Myanmar Corridor

-3. International Transport and Transit Corridor of the Ashgabat Agreement.
+3. Corridor of the Ashgabat Agreement

 The Indian-Ocean Rim Association is an international institution formed by:

-1. Christian countries: Australia, South Africa, Kenya, Mozambique, and Tanzania;
+1. Christian Countries: Australia, South Africa, Kenya, Mozambique, and Tanzania

-2. Muslim Countries: Bangladesh, Indonesia, Iran, Malaysia, Oman, the Emirates, and Yemen;
+2. Muslim Countries: Bangladesh, Indonesia, Iran, Malaysia, Oman, the Emirates, and Yemen

-3. Hindu countries: India and Mauritius;
+3. Hindu Countries: India and Mauritius

-4. Buddhist countries: Sri Lanka and Thailand;
+4. Buddhist Countries: Sri Lanka and Thailand

-5. Multi-religious countries: Singapore and Madagascar.
+5. Multi-religious countries: Singapore and Madagascar

 The Indian-Ocean Rim Association (IORA) is an inter-civilization agreement between the Western Civilization, Sinic-Buddhist, Hindu Civilization, and the Islamic Civilization.

-(c) EENI Global Business School (1995-2023)
+(c) EENI Global Business School (1995-2024)

 We do not use cookies